bGZo/soul/pages/rss.md

     - ![](https://raw.githack.com/bGZo/assets/dev/2024/infoflow.excalidraw-fs8.png)
       #book #reading #writing #flow
       `[[draws/flow.book.excalidraw]]`
-      - When rss failed/[[404]], go to [Inoreader - Take back control of your news feed](https://www.inoreader.com/).
+      - When rss failed, go to [Inoreader - Take back control of your news feed](https://www.inoreader.com/).
 Subscribe, and find the old articles.
       - When you seeing a good source, you shouldn't subscribe immediately, you should save a read latter and done it as soon as possible.
 Because it will accumulate while  you don't care it.
 Yet it might be a instant source, so it will be spam in the future. collapsed:: true
         In deeper, *I take rss more than a reading tool, but their origional purpose, __notification__*.